dotnet/docs/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-get-the-collection-of-files-in-a-directory.md

 ---
-title: "How to: Get the Collection of Files in a Directory in Visual Basic" ms.date: 07/20/2015
+title: "How to: Get the Collection of Files in a Directory" ms.date: 07/20/2015
 helpviewer_keywords:
   - "folders, working with"